williamouyang/okta.github.io/_source/docs/api/resources/factors.md

 #### Response Example
 {:.api .api-response .api-response-example}

-In this example, the user has reponsed and activation is complete.
+In this example, the user has responded and activation is complete.

 ~~~ json
 {